All Saints' Church, Daresbury: Interior

 Inside the church, the arcades are carried on plain octagonal columns.
 The pulpit is Jacobean with carvings of heads of angels which Richards considers to be possibly the most elaborate of their kind in the county.
 It also includes a carving similar to the griffin in Alice's Adventures.
 The font dates from the 19th century and was the gift of Miss Elizabeth Wood.
 Its elaborate wooden cover was given by Lady Greenall.
-There is a green man carved in the re-used Jacobean rood screen behind the altar.
+There is a Green Man carved in the re-used Jacobean rood screen behind the altar.
 The oak bench ends are carved with "inventive tracery-work".
 In the belfry is a board with an acrostic on the name "Daresbury".

-The stained glass in the windows of the south aisle depict the eleven apostles without Judas Iscariot.
+The stained glass in the windows of the south aisle depicts the eleven apostles without Judas Iscariot.
 They were donated in the middle of the 19th century by the Stubbs family, industrialists in Warrington.
 The east window of the Daniell chapel includes characters from Alice's Adventures in Wonderland.
-The window was erected following a memorial fund to celebrate the centenary of Carroll's birth in 1935.
+The window was erected in 1935, following a memorial fund to celebrate the centenary of Carroll's birth.
 It was designed by Geoffrey Webb and dedicated on 30 June 1935 by Herbert Gresford Jones, Bishop of Warrington.
-The upper panels depict a nativity scene surmounted by eight angels, the leftmost panel showing Lewis Carroll himself accompanied by Alice Liddell.
+The upper panels depict a nativity scene surmounted by eight angels, and the leftmost panel shows Lewis Carroll himself accompanied by Alice Liddell.
 The windows incorporate symbolic panels relating to Carroll's life, including the Cheshire wheatsheaf, the arms of Rugby School and Christ Church, Oxford, and mathematical instruments.
 Across the base of the window are five panels which include characters from the Alice books together with words from Carroll's poem Christmas Greetings.
 The characters are based on the illustrations by John Tenniel.
 On the south wall are windows designed by Trena Cox depicting The Flight into Egypt and The Annunciation which were donated to the church in 1960 in memory of the Broome family of Preston-on-the-Hill.

 On the south wall of the church is a memorial by John Gibson which was preserved from the old church.
 It commemorates Sarah, wife of Henry Byrom of Liverpool, who died in 1833.
 Elsewhere in the church are memorials to Radulphus Starkie who died in the 17th century, to Rebecca Rutter, who died in 1725, and a memorial by E. Ashworth to Henry Byrom, who died in 1804.
 In the chancel is a memorial to George Heron, a canon of Chester Cathedral who baptised Lewis Carroll.
 Also in the chancel are two brasses to members of the Greenall family who died in 1861 and 1867.
 In the Daniell chapel are memorials to members of the Chadwick family of Daresbury Hall.
 The two-manual organ was built by Jardine and restored in 2002 by A. J. Carter.
 There is a ring of eight bells, all of which were cast by John Warner and Sons in 1913.
 The parish registers date from 1617, and the churchwardens' accounts from 1663.